automationhacks/automationhacks.github.io/_posts/2020-03-09-how-ive-set-up-my-dev-environment-and-workflow-for-productivity.md

 ### Night Shift

-Typically most desktop and mobile OS&#8217;es these days have the option to set a **night mode**, this is intended to make the screen a tinge warmer in tone and reduce the amount of blue light emitted which makes it easier on the eyes.
+Typically most desktop and mobile OS'es these days have the option to set a **night mode**, this is intended to make the screen a tinge warmer in tone and reduce the amount of blue light emitted which makes it easier on the eyes.

 I like to have the Custom schedule selected and ensure, its always On.
-It&#8217;s so much more comfortable to see the screen for extended periods with this setting and is truly a lifesaver.
+It's so much more comfortable to see the screen for extended periods with this setting and is truly a lifesaver.

 #### How to setup: